THE HISTORY OF MECCA | home

 Emphasis is his, but consider the rest of the verse.
 Are we actually supposed to believe that Hagar wandered 1,200 kilometers from Mecca to Egypt, and back to Mecca with Ishmael's wife, a thousand years before a caravan route was established along the Red Sea?
 This poor fellow sarcastically asked: "How did they get to these 2 places?
 By winged donkeys?
 That is a problem that YOU have to solve!", which of course the map easily resolves.
 His sarcasm arose because earlier in the chat I had mentioned that when Ibn Ishak recognized the geographical impossibility of Islamic "tradition" regarding Abraham, Hagar and Ishmael, he simply made the claim that Abraham and Ishmael regularly rode back and forth on flying donkey-mules (Tarikh al-Tabari, I, page 165) like the one that Muhammad claimed he rode on one night.

 But all this poor Muslim would have needed to do is web search confirmation of the location of Beersheba and Paran, as detailed on the following map that I had presented to him earlier, which includes both the traditional presumed locations, and new suggested locations of the Wilderness of Beersheba and Paran.
 With Beersheba where Hagar found the well being just south of Abraham's home in Hebron, and Hebron being just south of Jerusalem, which of course makes perfect geographical sense.
 Yet Muslims are expected to believe that Hagar wandered across 1400 kilometers of dry barren desert before getting a drink at the well of Zamzam in Mecca?!
-Let alone that there was no overland travel along the Red Sea in Arabia by anybody, until over a thousand years after Hagar lived, and the advent of camel transport in Arabia did not even arise until most of a thousand years after she lived.
+Let alone that there was no overland travel along the Red Sea in Arabia by anybody, until over a thousand years after Hagar lived.

 Muhammad's follower also noted: "The Bible clearly says that Paran is south of Sinai in Egypt; "He said: 'The LORD came from Sinai and dawned over them from Seir; he shone forth from Mount Paran.
 He came with myriads of holy ones from the south, from his mountain slopes.'
 (From the NIV Bible, Deuteronomy 33:2)"